 To see Kuala Lumpur from the heights, many people go up to the Petronas Towers.
 However, we climbed to the Menara KL better known as KL Tower.
 This tower, apart from being more economical, overlooks the Petronas Towers.

 The KL Tower is one of the highest telecommunication towers in the world with more than 400m.
 You can see the tower from almost anywhere in the city.

-To get there, first you have to go up a small hill with a slope that can be avoided by walking (about 15 minutes) because there are free buses that go up and down.
+To get there, first you have to walk up a small hill (about 15-minute walk), but you can avoid that by using the free buses that can take you up and down.

-Apart from the 360º viewpoint we went to, there are other activities that can be done in the KL Tower.
-That depends on the wallet and desire of each one.
-Some of the different activities offered are an F1 simulator, a 360º city guide or a 6D Theater among others.
-To know what the activities consist of and what prices they have, you can visit the website of KL Tower.
+Apart from the 360º viewpoint we went to, there are other activities available at the KL Tower according to wallet size and desire.
+Some of the different activities offered include an F1 simulator, a 360º city guide and a 6D Theater among others.
+You can find the full list and cost of each on KL Tower’s website.

 WHERE TO STAY IN KUALA LUMPUR

-The place where we stayed is the reason why we miss the image of the Petronas Towers lit at night.
-However, and as you can see in this photo, our decision was not too bad in the end.
+The reason why we missed the viewing of the lit Petronas Towers at night is because of the place where we stayed.
+However, and as you can see in this photo, our decision was not so bad in the end.

 The incredible terrace of Reggae Mansion Kuala Lumpur is as good as any fashion club you can find in the city.
-We also had amazing views of the Petronas Towers and the KL tower.
+We also had amazing views of the Petronas Towers and the KL tower from here.
 This hostel is great if you travel to Kuala Lumpur as a backpacker.
-So we spent the evenings drinking beers on the terrace waiting for the night to approach the towers.
-However, we always ended up too busy playing Beer Pong with people from all over the world and we did not want to move from there.
+We spent the evenings drinking beers on the terrace waiting for the night to approach the towers.
+However, we always ended up too busy playing Beer Pong with people from all over the world and did not want to move on from there.

-It was difficult to leave Kuala Lumpur not only for the amazing people we met there but for the significance as the end of our unforgettable South Asia trip.
+It was difficult to leave Kuala Lumpur, not only because of the amazing people we met there but for the significance that it was the end of our unforgettable Southeast Asia trip.